dave-b-b/puppeteer-jest-firestore/README.md

 `npm run emulators`

+Within the MessagesController file, you can comment-out line 12 and uncomment line 14.
+This way you can hit the endpoint with Postman or curl and it will activate the function.

 ** You might also have to run the following command to install the emulators:

 `firebase init emulators`